1997sanket/Learning-AWS/README.md

 # Learning-AWS

 Learning AWS from Pradeep sir.
-Storing notes on Git so that i keep practicing git as well.
+Storing notes on Git so that I keep practicing Git.